 Eligibility and funding details

-This PhD studentship in the Department of Bioengineering at Imperial College London is fully funded for UK/EU candidates (3-years) starting anytime between August 2017 and March 2018.
-Overseas students will be considered if alternative funding can cover the additional international student fees.
-Eligible candidates should have a bachelor degree (2.1 or first class) or a master degree (merit or distinction) in natural sciences or engineering with laboratory experiences.
+This PhD studentship in the Department of Bioengineering at Imperial College London is fully funded* for UK/EU candidates** (3-years) starting anytime between October 2017 and March 2018.
+Eligible candidates should have a bachelor degree (2.1 or first class) or a master degree (merit or distinction) in Natural Sciences or Engineering with laboratory experiences.

-A successful candidate should have a solid understanding in biological systems at the organismic and physiological level.
-A good track record in hands-on laboratory work and proficiency in small-scale dissections/manipulations will be highly desirable.
-Abilities to program in Matlab, Python, and/or C++ are advantageous.
-Most importantly, the applicant should be highly motivated, shows clear interest in the sensory representation of complex movements, and enjoys a multi-disciplinary research environment.
-The project can be tailored to the student within the research scope.
+A successful candidate should have good understanding of biological systems at the organismic and physiological level.
+A proven track record in hands-on laboratory work and proficiency in small-scale dissections/manipulations will be highly desirable.
+Abilities to program (e.g., Matlab, Python, and/or C++), and knowledge in electronics are a plus.
+Experiences in high-speed photography are helpful.
+Most importantly, the applicant must be highly motivated, shows clear interest in visuomotor systems, and enjoys a multi-disciplinary research environment.
+Since dragonflies are field animals, the lab will periodically go out in the field for collection and observation during the spring-summer season.

 To apply for the position, please send a single PDF document including a one-page cover letter discussing research interest and experiences, a two-page CV, a copy of transcripts, and contact information of two references to Dr. Huai-Ti Lin (firstname.lastname@example.org) with subject line “NBits_PHD_APP”.
 Application will stay open until the position is filled.